Division Molecular Physics

 The Molecular Physics Division of the German Physical Society (DPG) is a platform for all scientists who are interested in the structure and dynamics of molecules.
 The experimental studies are mainly performed with laser spectrocopy, the theoretical ones with sophisticated computer assisted methods.
 Due to the strongly interdisciplinary character of molecular physics, not only physicists contribute to the field, but also scientists from others natural sciences like chemists.

-The following topics are investigated:
+The following topics, for example, are investigated:

 - How does the transition from atom to solids evolve